Hybrid Annual Meeting 2021

 The last annual meeting took place on 27 September 2019 at the International House of the FU Berlin in Berlin-Dahlem.
 The focus was on the exchange among the network members.
 The aim was to discuss the goals for the coming years on the basis of a stocktaking.

-Analog working group meeting
+Working group meeting

 “Good analysis – what’s next?
 Dealing with the results of future research”